Outbound webhooks overview

 Enveloped presence events

-events, the presence
+data in the presence

-The following is an example of of an enveloped message
+The following example is an enveloped message

 payload with a presence